Plutonomicon/plutarch-plutus/docs/GUIDE.md

 `pif'` is a direct synonym to the `IfThenElse` Plutus Core builtin function.
 Of course, it evaluates its arguments strictly but you often want an if-then-else that doesn't evaluate both its branches - only the one for which the condition holds.
 So, `pif`, as a haskell level function can take in both branches (without any concept of evaluating them), delay them and *then* apply it to `pif'`.
 Finally, a `pforce` will force the yielded branch that was previously delayed.

 Delay and Force will be one of your most useful tools while writing Plutarch.
 Make sure you get a grip on them!

+### Data encoding and Scott encoding
+In Plutus Core, there are really two ways to represent non-trivial ADTs.

 ### Unsafe functions
 There are internal functions such as `punsafeCoerce`, `punsafeConstant` etc. that give you terms without their specific type.
 These **should not** be used by Plutarch users.
 It is the duty of the user of these unsafe functions to get the type right - and it is very easy to get the type wrong.
 You can easily make the type system believe you're creating a `Term s PInteger`, when in reality, you created a function.